Len is a writer who lives in Brooklyn, New York, and has had a fascination with games and media that has lasted a lifetime.

-One of the most openly gay video game characters, there is even a major sidequest that ends with Joachim having a homosexual encounter with his Turkish wrestling teacher.
+There is even a major side-quest that ends with Joachim having a homosexual encounter with his Turkish wrestling teacher.
 Although the game is fairly progressive, that doesn't stop the other characters from reacting with disgust.

 Joachim isn't the only gay character in this game, either.
 A pair of gay shopkeepers will trade you new dresses for your magical doll in exchange for gay pornography.
 Shadow Hearts 2 is amazing.

-Not so in Dragon Age.
-Male players could chat up the sexually promiscuous elf Zevran while ladies could find comfort in the arms of bard-turned-nun Leliana.
+This is not so in Dragon Age.
+Male players csn chat up the sexually promiscuous elf Zevran while ladies can find comfort in the arms of bard-turned-nun Leliana.
 Dragon Age is remarkable in that it doesn't shy away from the bedroom portion of relationships, either.
 Whether gay or straight, the game is willing to show lovemaking scenes without turning its head.

 Little is known about what direction Dragon Age 2 will take in regards to character romances, but the first game in the series is remarkable for including such strong gay and lesbian game characters.

 Kanji is one of the most unique homosexual video game characters ever.
-He's tough, brash, and his sexuality is actually very important to the storyline.
+He's tough and brash, and his sexuality is actually very important to the storyline.
 He's ambiguous enough that he won't offend overt bigots but obvious enough that he's not fooling anybody except himself.

 This one is going way back.
 Fear Effect 2 is an early PS1-era action game.
 At the time, it was announced that the saucy leading lady would be getting a lesbian love interest.
 At the time, it was all the talk.
 Today, it is mostly a yawner.